 Some limitations of our study have to be noted.
-We assessed all data in a convenience sample, and while it was large enough to have adequate power to detect small to medium correlations, it was not representative for the German population of adolescents.
+We assessed all data in a convenience sample, and while it was large enough to have adequate power to detect small to medium correlations, it was not representative for the German population of adolescents as we assessed data only in two schools of one German federal state.
+Concerning the prediction of academic achievement it has to be noted that grades are not a truly objective criterion.
+They do not fully reflect performance, but a whole range of confounding aspects play into it.
+Course composition can play a role as well as the teachers themselves, teacher changes can bring grade changes, changes in the students' frame of reference can affect motivation and performance alike.
+As, on the other hand, these aspects enlarge error variance and therewith the risk of not finding associations or influences, respectively, our results represent a relatively conservative estimate of potential associations and predictive values.
 Furthermore, there were missing values in the data.
-Yet, the FIML approach to missing values employed here was shown to lead to adequate estimates for the standard error of regression estimates (Larsen, 2011).
+Yet, the FIML approach to handle missing values employed here was shown to lead to adequate estimates for the standard error of regression estimates (Larsen, 2011).
+Third, we relied on latent change score modeling while powerful alternatives exits such as next-generation cross-lagged models (e.g., Núñez-Regueiro et al., 2022) which, however unfold their full poitential for more than the two measurement occasions in our study.
 Also, we did not have the opportunity to examine the predictive value of intelligence together with the predictors in our study.
-Although we assessed prior achievement as a relevant predictor also mirroring intellectual potential, further studies should also assess intelligence in order to gain a more comprehensive picture of the interplay of all variables of relevance. , because of the trait-character of NFC, Hope for Success and Fear of Failure, we did not assess these variables in a domain-specific way.
-As research concerning NFC showed that there is also a domain-specific component for this variable (Keller, 2019) which is especially relevant in Math, it could be worthwhile to incorporate domain-specific measures at least of NFC in future research.
-This could also be helpful to further clarify the reasons for the observed differences in results for the subjects examined here. , it would be interesting to longitudinally investigate NFC together with established motivational variables especially in critical stages of school life, for instance when decisions about school tracks are made.
+Although we assessed prior achievement as a relevant predictor also mirroring intellectual potential, further studies should also assess intelligence in order to gain a more comprehensive picture of the interplay of all variables of relevance.
+Moreover, because of the trait-character of NFC, Hope for Success and Fear of Failure, we did not assess these variables in a domain-specific way.
+As research concerning NFC showed that there is also a domain-specific component for this variable (Keller et al., 2019) which is especially relevant in Math, it could be worthwhile to incorporate domain-specific measures at least of NFC in future research.
+This could also be helpful to further clarify the reasons for the observed differences in results for the subjects examined here.
+At the background of the findings concerning Physics and Chemistry as STEM subjects and the potential that was shown for NFC it would be interesting to include a broader range of subjects in future studies to be able to examine differences in the predictive value of NFC in subjects with different characteristics or requirements, respectively.
+Finally, it would be interesting to longitudinally investigate NFC together with established motivational variables especially in critical stages of school life, for instance when decisions about school tracks are made.

 Conclusion